DinoNuggies4665/Goat-Bros/README.md

-# Goat-Game
+# Goat Bros
-Basically you are a goat, and you are extremely hungry.
+Basically you are a goat, and you are extremely hungry, and so is your friend.
 Score points by collecting Speghetti O's, or don't I guess I don't care.